 Environmental Health Officers help safeguard people against the spread of pollution and disease.

-They have advanced knowledge of environmental health and the ability to enforce legislation to ensure organizations fulfil standards concerning air, food, and water quality.
+They have advanced knowledge of environmental health and the ability to enforce legislation to ensure organisations fulfil standards concerning air, food, and water quality.

-Following are the range of public health services they provide to the community:
+Following is the range of public health services they provide to the community:

 Safe and appropriate food